Securing accommodation in Malta is relatively straightforward, and you'll likely find good-quality housing to suit your lifestyle and budget.

 Renting accommodation in Malta

-Even though plenty of Malta's rental accommodation is short-term and aimed at tourists, expats will be spoilt for choice when it comes to renting residential property.
+Even though plenty of Malta's rental accommodation is short term and aimed at tourists, there's still plenty of choice when it comes to renting residential property.
 The best time of the year to begin the house hunt is autumn and winter, as lower-priced accommodation is abundant in the off season.

 Leases